Burnout. Many of us have been there – feeling exhausted, stressed, overwhelmed, and unmotivated at work because of work.

 - reduced professional efficacy.”

-While burnout is not defined as a medical condition, it is a predictor of serious health conditions according to an article published by the National Center for Biotechnology Information.
+While burnout is not defined as a medical condition, it is a predictor of serious health conditions.
 These include:

 - Coronary heart disease